DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 the last rider in the final ranking of the Tour de France, the so-called *lanterne rouge*, was even invited onto the final podium.

-So let’s do the same here by paying hommage to the loyal champion of champions. 🙇
+So let’s do the same here by paying homage to the loyal champion of champions. 🙇

 #### Step 1: Understanding the Challenge